ManjuLanjewar/vsd-hdp/README.md

 These are two reason why sub_module level synthesize.
 In yosys tool, to control which module to synthesize by using keyword synth -top <module name>.

+Various Flops Coding Styles and Optimization

+Different types of flops, Different coding style.
+Why Flops?
+For any combinational circuit, when input is given, output is going to change after propogation delay.
+Due to this ouput is going to glitch.

+Here,when c goes 0, y is 1.  initially a and b both are 0, internal node 'i' is 0.
+C is going from 1 to 0.
+So, y is '0'. y was intially 1 because c was 1.
+Let's say propogation delay of OR Gate as 1ns.
+After 1ns, c going low, y will go low.
+Delay of AND gate is 2ns.
+Now a and b goes high, after 2ns, Node i to go high.
+After i goes high, it will take propogation delay of OR Gate i.e. 1ns, output y to go high again. but momentarialy y goes low and then high.
+This is called glitch.
+For boolean expression (a&B)|c  for input condition a=b=0 and c=1, y=1
+                                                    a=b=1 and c=0, y=1
+For both input condition, y=1, but momentarialy 'y' goes low and then high.
+This is called glitch.
+In design, there are combinational circuit, more combinational circuit means more glitches.
+Output will continuously be glitchy.
+To avoid this, element required to store value.
+That element called flops which are like storage elements.
+In f/f are put in between combinational circuits, using f/f is sort of restrict glitches, way f/f works is, f/f output will change only on edge of clock, So giving clock to this f/f, output of f/f will change only on edge of clock.
+That means even though i/p of flop is glitching, o/p of f/f will be stable.
+Output of f/f is stable, this f/f is feeding to combinational circuits.
+This combinational circuits sees stable inputs, eventually combinational circuits output will also settle down.
+Otherwise, this glitches propogates through combinational circuits.Because of putting f/f, this is sort of shielding, this, D,and Q. The Q node is sort of shield from D node because of through clock, there is no connection between D and Q and there is no clock.
+If clock edge doesn't occur, Q doesn't change.
+So, Q is shielded from changes in D. Therefore, Q is always giving stable value that means output of combinational circuits will settled down.
+That ismain pupose of f/f using in digital circuits.
+There should be intitial state of f/f.
+If it is unknown, combinational circuit is looking to f/f to evaluate output.
+If f/f is not initialized, combinational circuits will evaluate into garbage value.
+To initialize f/f, we have control pins on f/f as SET or RESET.
+These pins cab be synchronous or asynchronous.